It’s every homeowner’s worst nightmare.

 Unfortunately, this is an issue that will continue unless you replace your air conditioner.
 If this is an option for you, we can help make sure you get the right air conditioner the first time.

-If replacing your air conditioner is not possible at this time, talk to us about setting up regular maintenance appointments.
+If replacing your ac unit is not possible at this time, talk to us about setting up regular maintenance appointments.
 We might not be able to completely solve your problem, but we can do our best to keep you cool and comfortable.

 8. Is There a Leak in Your Ductwork?